How to Dockerize a Python Barcode Reader for ARM64 and ARM32 Devices

 License Key Activation

-After installation, you will need to obtain a valid license to activate the SDK:
+After installation, you will need a license key to activate the SDK.
+Get a 30-day free trial license for Dynamsoft Barcode Reader.

 Here’s a simple example to get you up and running quickly: